D3lyth/milestone-project-1/TESTING.md

 | [Python `E501 line too long` (93 > 79 characters)](https://github.com/D3lyth/milestone-project-1/issues/5) | Open |

 ## Unfixed Bugs

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

-If you've identified any unfixed bugs, no matter how small, be sure to list them here.
-It's better to be honest and list them, because if it's not documented and an assessor finds the issue, they need to know whether or not you're aware of them as well, and why you've not corrected/fixed them.

-Some examples:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - On devices smaller than 375px, the page starts to have `overflow-x` scrolling.